 Other options include electrolysis of the hair or perhaps laser hair removal.
 If neither option is appealing, then there is another type of surgical removal of the mole.

 This second method involves taking a small cookie-cutter like instrument that is approximately the same size as the mole and removing the entire mole.
 Prior to the procedure the area is numbed with local anesthesia.

 The disadvantage to this second method is that it leaves more of an obvious scar, but it also depends on the location of the mole.
-On some areas of the face and body these scars can be easy to hide and other areas are quite difficult.
+On some areas of the face and body, these scars can be easy to hide while other areas are quite difficult.

 Your dermatologist can advise you on what would be the best option for you.